 However, the public network is meant to be untrusted.
 So if you have installed Windows 7 in, let’s say, Internet cafe, then you should choose the third option.

-11. Remember to install all last updated drivers for your computer.
+11. Remember to install all the last updated drivers for your computer.

-If you have some question, or if you are experiencing any problem or difficulty, don’t hesitate to contact us.
+If you have some questions, or if you are experiencing any problems or difficulties, don’t hesitate to contact us.
 Turnkey Point Customer Service is always at your disposal.